NNhatAnh/webShop/README.md

 # webShop
-A web application to manager a clothing store
+A web application to manager a Watch store